Joe Martin (writer): Artistic career

-An epic play about a heroine of the French Resistance who was the daughter of a renowned Indian musician who first brought Sufism to the West, SOUNDWAVES: The Passion of Noor Inayat Khan, presented first at The Brecht Forum, later by Bridge Theatre Group at the New York International Fringe Festival in 2013 and again by EnActe Arts Theatre.
+An epic play about a heroine of the French Resistance who was the daughter of a renowned Indian musician who first brought Sufism to the West, SOUNDWAVES: The Passion of Noor Inayat Khan, was presented first at The Brecht Forum, later by Bridge Theatre Group at the New York International Fringe Festival in 2013 and again by EnActe Arts Theatre.
 Other productions include his 2016 staging of Dario Fo's They Don't Pay?
-We Won't Pay?--revised before the Nobel prize winner's death, at Flashpoint Theatre in Washington DC.
+We Won't Pay? – revised before the Nobel Prize–winner's death, at Flashpoint Theatre in Washington, D.C.

 Teaching career

-Martin taught from 1990 to 2001 in the Department of Performing Arts at American University.
-In 2000, as a Fulbright Scholar in Romania, he taught American Drama at University of Bucharest, and directed the graduating class at the University of Theatre and Film in Jose Rivera's Marisol.
+Martin taught from 1990 to 2001 in the Department of Performing Arts at the American University.
+In 2000, as a Fulbright scholar in Romania, he taught American drama at the University of Bucharest, and directed the graduating class at the University of Theatre and Film Arts in Jose Rivera's Marisol.

 Later, he worked in Europe and the Middle East as a Fulbright Specialist in Theatre, directing and creating college arts curricula in Jerusalem and the West Bank in 2011, and in Bethlehem at Dar al Kalima University in 2014.
-The two theatre projects culminated in essays collected in Staging Athol Fugard in Palestine--And other Essays.
+The two theatre projects culminated in essays collected in Staging Athol Fugard in Palestine – And Other Essays.

-In 2002–2006, Martin taught theory and criticism and devised theatre at Catholic University of America.
+From 2002 to 2006, Martin taught theory and criticism and devised theatre at Catholic University of America.
 Since 2008, he has taught playwriting and dramatic literature as a senior lecturer for the Theatre Arts and Studies program at Johns Hopkins University.